codegouvfr/sill/docs/setting-up-a-development-environment.md

 # Open a new terminal
 cd ~/sill/sill-api
-yarn dev # Note, there is no hot reload.
+yarn start # Note, there is no hot reload.

 # Open a new terminal
 cd ~/sill/sill-web